 When Repair Is Best

-More often than not, furnace problems can be easily pinpointed and repaired by a NATE-certified, HVAC professional.
+More often than not, furnace problems can be easily pinpointed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., under ten years — odds are highly likely that any issues it experiences can be solved through repair.
 Furthermore, if your furnace is still heating your Gaithersburg area home efficiently (your HVAC professional can help you verify this), then it is still likely and more affordable to repair it.
 Usually, as long as you are not seeing a steady increase in your heating bills with continual usage and your home is not having issues with uneven heating, your furnace is functioning efficiently.
 A good general rule of thumb regarding furnace repairs is that assuming the repairs you require are less than one-third of the cost of a new heating system and your furnace is in the first half of its predicted lifetime, repair is likely your best choice.
 Don’t forget that even if you are experiencing a decrease in heating efficiency, there are other paths you can explore before considering replacing your furnace.
 Talk to your HVAC technician about upgrading your thermostat or checking the integrity of your Gaithersburg home’s ductwork to see if he thinks these enhancement could boost the efficiency of your furnace.
 Talk to Parker Pearce Service Experts about scheduling regular furnace maintenance, which will keep your furnace functioning its best and help you prevent further repairs or drops in efficiency.

 When Replacement Is Best